sedillon93/13-14-Relational-Modeling/README.md

 * DELETE should test for 204 and 404

 ## Documentation
-In the README.md write documention for starting your server and makeing requests to each endpoint it provides.
-The documentaion should describe how the server would respond to valid and invalid requests.
+In the README.md write documention for starting your server and making requests to each endpoint it provides.
+The documentation should describe how the server would respond to valid and invalid requests.

 ## Bonus 1pt
 * Create and test a GET route with pagination for returning an array of your resource.